tasmota/docs/docs/UFS.md

 ## UFS in the Web GUI

-After compiling and flashing you will find a new entry in Tasmota webUI: ***Configuration - Manage File system***
+After compiling and flashing you will find a new entry in Tasmota webUI: ***Consoles - Manage File system***

 ![Manage File System button](_media/ufs_menu_manage.png)